sacchit14/Go-News-Aggregrator/README.md

 ## Motivation

 After taking a course in operating systems and concurrency in C, I was interested in learning more about concurrency patterns.
 I learned that Go had excellent concurrency resources and I decided to learn about them.
-By using waitgroups and go rountines in this project, the sitemap was getting loaded **6x** faster
+By using waitgroups and go rountines in this project, the sitemap was loaded  **6x** faster

 ## Screenshots